Imam4045/Explainable-AI-for-Multi-Class-Brain-Tumor-MRI-Classification-An-EfficientNet-B0-Approach/README.md

 # 🧠 Explainable AI for Multi-Class Brain Tumor MRI Classification with EfficientNet-B0

-Built a deep learning system to classify brain MRI scans into **glioma, meningioma, pituitary tumor, and normal** classes.
+Built a deep learning approach to recognize four types of brain MRI scans: **glioma, meningioma, pituitary tumor, and normal**.
 It compares multiple deep learning architectures and includes **cross-validation, performance analysis, and Grad-CAM visualizations** for a clearer understanding of model predictions.

 ---